Missouri releases list of missing after tornado

 Another series of tornadoes struck Oklahoma, Arkansas and Kansas on Tuesday and Wednesday, killing at least 16 people.

-On Thursday, Oklahoma authorities discovered the body of a three-year-old boy who went missing after a tornado struck his home.'We are hopeful'
+On Thursday, Oklahoma authorities discovered the body of a three-year-old boy who went missing after a tornado struck his home.

 Search teams in Joplin, Missouri, home to 49,000 people, have scoured the wreckage for survivors.
 But by Thursday morning, authorities began weighing when to begin using bulldozers and other heavy kit to clear debris - a step that would indicate no more survivors were expected to be found.